The Resilient Retail Game Plan Episode 221

 In this episode of the Resilient Retail Game Plan podcast, I tackle the challenges retailers face from September to November, focusing on cash flow management and strategic stock handling.

-I delve into the reasons behind the cash flow pinch during this period, such as holiday season stocking and payment timing issues.
+I delve into the reasons behind the holiday cash flow pinch during this period, such as holiday season stocking and payment timing issues.
 I share practical advice on delaying expenses, collecting owed payments, and using detailed cash flow forecasts.
 I also introduce my ‘Stock Doctor’ service to help manage underperforming stock and emphasize the importance of balanced inventory year-round.

 Tune in for actionable insights to navigate cash flow challenges and boost your retail success during the holiday season.